 As the team continued adventuring their credibility grew and new members were admitted.
 Doctor Midnight, Hourman II and Wildcat II were admitted into the ranks as the original team members fluctuated.
 During the Crisis on Infinite Earths this new team had many appearances assisting with time tossed characters and fighting against the Anti-Monitor.
 The Helix were one of Infiniter's adversaries who had connection to Wildcat.
 Months later after fighting on different occasions they went on trial, resulting in one of their members, Mister Bones, being remanded to the custody of Sky-Man, the former Star-Spangled Kid, leader of Infinity, Inc. While in a savage battle with Harlequin and Solomon Grundy, Mister Bones was slammed against Skyman, instantly killing the hero with his cyanide touch.
 Infinity, Inc. avenged Skyman's death but sadly enough their Stellar Studios headquarters burned to the ground leaving them without a leader and a place to live.
 A lost and distraught team decided to disband the team of prodigal heroes forever, going their separate ways to their own destinies.

 The stories of some of their former members continued and usually took a similar road like that of Sky-Man.
-Lyta Trevor-Hall, the former Fury II, would be remade in the pages of Neil Gaiman's Sandman and would eventually give birth to the next Lord of Dreams, David.
+Lyta Trevor-Hall, the former Fury II, would be remade in the pages of Neil Gaiman's Sandman and would eventually give birth to the next Lord of Dreams, Daniel.
 Hector Hall would join Geoff Johns incarnation of the Justice Society of America, as the new Dr. Fate.
 Atom-Smasher (formerly called Nuklon) would join Hector in hopes of honoring the legacy of his Godfather the Atom I. The mystically powered and bitter Black Adam would form his army to conquer Kandaq, recruiting Brainwave (no longer junior) and the newly mutated Northwind.
 The reformed Obsidian would have recurring heroics with the of the JSA and the new Manhunter.
 The also reformed anti-hero Mr. Bones went on to head the DEO and has regularly been heavy handed with heroes all across the DC Universe.

 It is a sad legacy of young heroes who have left more dead members after their collapse as a team.
 The following members have all meet an early demise, Sky-Man, the Huntress II, Silver Scarab, Fury, Jade, Doctor Midnight and Wildcat.
 Both Obsidian and Nuklon as Atom Smasher, have become corrupted by their powers, only to repent their actions.
 A legacy no one would have seen coming from the valiant efforts of its members.